norakramer1/bubble-machine/README.md

 For this project, we used his API and made the front-end interface together with students from the minor *User Experience Design*.
 The goal is to give journalists a clear and nice experience when using this tool.

+## Product "biography"

+See my personal progress and reflection in the wiki.
+[Link to the wiki(#filter-bubble-machine)

 ## Table of contents

 - [Filter bubble machine](#filter-bubble-machine)